exul-anima/BrawlCrate-EulerFilter/README.md

 ## What is this?

 This plugin fixes discontinuities in Euler rotations (usually resulting from baking animations in software like Blender/Autodesk Maya) that result in jittery interpolation of CHR0 animations.
-This most commonly manifests in jitteriness during playback in slow motion.
+This most commonly manifests as jitteriness during playback in slow motion.

 This is specifically an attempt to port the feature as implemented in Blender 3.X.